lizeren/VLSI-TPL-Detect-Tool/ReadMe.md

 please use torch.load with map_location=torch.device('cpu') to map your storages to the CPU.
 ```

-To solve this, I add the following sanity check and Initilization to the **very beginning** of 2_embedding.py
+To solve this, I add the following sanity check and Initialization to the **very beginning** of 2_embedding.py
 ```python
 import torch
 torch.cuda.empty_cache()